bengler/sherlock/README.md

 	brew install elasticsearch

 Stop elasticsearch

 	launchctl unload -wF ~/Library/LaunchAgents/homebrew.mxcl.elasticsearch.plist

 Add these lines to your elasticsearch.yml ('brew info elasticsearch' to locate the file):

+    # Turn off automatic index creation
+    action.auto_create_index: false

-    # Change the default analyzer
+    # Change the default analyzer.
+This is not mandatory, but it probably makes sense not to use the standard analyzer[4].
     index:
       analysis:
         analyzer: